US-Israeli citizen charged with arms trafficking, acting as Chinese agent | KRDO

 (CNN) — US prosecutors unsealed an indictment Monday charging the co-director of a think tank with illicit arms trafficking, violating US sanctions laws, and other charges, five months after he was arrested in Cyprus and fled from authorities.

-The US-Israeli citizen, Gal Luft, co-director of the Institute for the Analysis of Global Security, is also someone is also someone House Oversight Chairman James Comer, a top Republican, has described as an informant claiming to have incriminating information on Hunter Biden.
+The US-Israeli citizen, Gal Luft, co-director of the Institute for the Analysis of Global Security, is also someone House Oversight Chairman James Comer, a top Republican, has described as an informant claiming to have incriminating information on Hunter Biden.

 Luft has tweeted denials of the allegations, saying in February, “I’ve been arrested in Cyprus on a politically motivated extradition request by the US.
 The US, claiming I’m an arms dealer.
 It would be funny if it weren’t tragic.
 I’ve never been an arms dealer.
 DOJ is trying to bury me to protect Joe, Jim&Hunter Biden.”